In todays article we will be answering a common email we receive which is "why does my beard itch".

 Your beard will collect thousands of dead skin cells everyday and this will cause you discomfort and irritation in the form of beard itch.

-In order to treat the beard itch caused by dead skin cells, you need to wash your beard regularly using a beard wash, which will remove the dead skin cells from your beard.
+In order to treat the beard itch caused by dead skin cells, you need to wash your beard regularly using a premium beard wash, which will remove the dead skin cells from your beard.

 Repair Your Damaged Beard